octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterDeployContract/course.md

 Here is the syntax of the tezos command line to deploy a smart contract :

 ```
-tezos-client originate contract <contract_name> for <user> transferring <amount> from <from_user> \
+tezos-client originate contract <contract_name> for <user> transferring <amount_tez> from <from_user> \
              running <tz_file> \
-             --init '<initial_storage>' --burn-cap <gaz>
+             --init '<initial_storage>' --burn-cap <gaz_fee>
 ```

 <contract_name> name given to the contract
 <tz_file> path of the Michelson smart contract code (TZ file).
-<amount> is the quantity of tez being transfered to the newly deployed contract. if a contract balance reaches 0 then it is deactivated.
+<amount_tez> is the quantity of tez being transfered to the newly deployed contract. if a contract balance reaches 0 then it is deactivated.
 <from_user> account from which the tez are taken from (and given transfered to the new contract).
 <initial_storage> is a Michelson expression.
 The --init parameter is used to specify initial state of the storage.
-<gaz> it specifies the the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).
+<gaz_fee> it specifies the the maximal fee the user is willing to pay for this operation (using the --burn-cap parameter).

 ## Invoke

-Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block), it is possible to invoke an entrypoint of the smart contract using the command line.
+Once the smart contract has been deployed on the blockchain (contract-origination operation baked into a block), it is possible to invoke an entry point of the smart contract using the command line.

 Here is the syntax of the tezos command line to invoke a smart contract :

 ```
-tezos-client transfer <amount> from <user> to <contract_name> --arg '<entrypoint_invocation>' --dry-run
+tezos-client transfer <amount_tez> from <user> to <contract_name> --arg '<entrypoint_invocation>' --dry-run
 ```

-<amount> is the quantity of tez being transfered to the contract.
+<amount_tez> is the quantity of tez being transfered to the contract.
 <contract_name> name given to the contract
-<entrypoint_invocation> name of the entrypoint and corresponding parameters. exemple 'Increment(5)'.
+<entrypoint_invocation> name of the entry point and corresponding parameters. exemple 'Increment(5)'.

-⚠️ Notice that the --arg parameter specifies an entrypoint call.
+⚠️ Notice that the --arg parameter specifies an entry point call.

-⚠️ Notice that the --dry-run parameter simulate invocation of the entrypoint.
+⚠️ Notice that the --dry-run parameter simulate invocation of the entry point.

 ## Ligo compiler

 In order to produce a smart contract, a tool called transpiler (aka LIGO compiler) is used to transform LIGO code into Michelson code.
 Michelson smart contract are stored in a file with .tz extension.

-This ligo compiler is also used to transform "Ligo expression" into "Michelson expression" as needed to deploy or invoke a smart contract.
+This LIGO compiler is also used to transform "LIGO expression" into "Michelson expression" as needed to deploy or invoke a smart contract.

 ### Compile

-Here is how to transform ligo code into Michelson code using the ligo compiler in command line.
+Here is how to transform LIGO code into Michelson code using the LIGO compiler in command line.

 ```
 ligo compile-contract code.ligo mainFunc > code.tz